Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: Introduction

+This research was conducted while the author was pursuing his Ph.D thesis at the Institut Montpelli\'erain Alexander Grothendieck, Universit\'e de Montpellier, France.
 The author would like to thank Marc Herzlich and Philippe Castillon for suggesting this problem to him and for their careful guidance.
 May Guillaume Ferri\` ere be thanked as well for his early analytical remarks.
-This article has greatly benefited from the pertinent comments of Gilles Carron and Jack Lee, and the author would like to express his deepest gratitude to them.
+This article greatly benefited from the relevant comments of Gilles Carron and Jack Lee, and the author would like to express his gratitude to them.
+Finally, the author would like to thank the anonymous referee for their valuable comments that improved the quality and the clarity of the paper.